n1chols/JoinToCreateVCBot/README.md

 Explicitly grant the bot user `Priority Speaker` in the desired voice channel.
 (This is intentionally arbitrary as to not interfere with server permissions.)

 ##### 2. Set the required permissions:
-Make sure that the channel is synced with the parent category and ensure that the bot has all of the following permissions within the parent category:
+Make sure the voice channel is synced with a parent category and ensure the bot has each of the following permissions in the parent category:
 - `View Channels`
 - `Manage Channels`
 - `Manage Permissions`